Skip to main content

 • Increased Gluconeogenesis ∞ Paradoxically, while glucose uptake is slow, the liver’s production of new glucose (gluconeogenesis) can sometimes be increased in a hypothyroid state, further exacerbating high blood sugar.

 The weight gain commonly associated with hypothyroidism is not just a matter of a slower metabolism.
 It is also driven by the metabolic dysfunction of insulin resistance.
-The combination of a reduced basal and impaired glucose handling creates a perfect storm for fat storage.
+The combination of a reduced basal metabolic rate and impaired glucose handling creates a perfect storm for fat storage.

 The body is less efficient at burning calories at rest, and it is simultaneously being pushed towards storing excess energy as fat due to high insulin levels.
 This metabolic trap can make weight loss feel nearly impossible until the underlying thyroid condition is properly managed.